Summary

 What references and evidence were used to create this content?

 Content was written and adapted based on credible, high-quality, non-biased sources such as MedlinePlus, the National Institutes for Mental Health, the McMaster Optimal Aging Portal, the American Psychiatric Association, the Cochrane Library, the Centre for Addictions and Mental Health (CAMH) and others.
-In particular, evidence-based content about dementia risk reduction was also derived from the World Health Organization and the Lancet Commission reports.
+In particular, evidence-based content about dementia risk reduction was also derived from the World Health Organization and the 2020 and 2024 Lancet Commission reports.
 Please see additional references on the e-learning lesson landing page

 Who funded it?